RunestoneInteractive/httlads/_sources/PredictiveAnalytics/pandas_and_SQL.rst

 3. Investigate the interface to see if there is a way for you to color code the markers based on the number of rides originating from that station.
 Show the 50 most popular stations using five different colors.
 1 color for the top 10 another for the next 10 and so on.

 4. Bikeshare datasets are available for many cities.
-Most of them come a similar format to this one.
+Most of them come in a similar format to this one.
 Find some bikeshare data for a city close to you or for your favorite city and see if you can reproduce this map.
 Hint, if your data does not come with latitude and longitude then investigate the ``geopy`` package, you can use a free service like GeocodeFarm to use the address of the station to get the latitude and longitude.

 5. Here is a real **challenge** for you, pick a station and then follow the rentals, but only map the stations where a bike ends up back at your original starting point.
 In other words for the bikes that started at station A, go to station B, then D then pause for a while then on to station X and finally back to A.  Others may take a different route.
-If you can do this you can investigate the AntPath layer that lets you add a route to the map!
+If you can do this you can investigate the AntPath layer that let's you add a route to the map!
 Then you can show the routes that the various bikes took to make their way back to the starting point.
 You may want to limit the time on this to one day or a week.

 6. **Another Challenge** The ``ipyleaflet`` interface allows you to add a heatmap layer.
 This sounds like it could a very interesting way to overlay the popularity of different stations and routes on the map.
 Investigate this layer and what the data should look like, then see if you can find a way to get the data into the appropriate form to make a heatmap.